Menu

 3. Share connection details ahead of time

-Drop your server’s connection code in your crew’s Discord/group chat the day before launch.
-People will be eager to play; preparation removes last-minute scramble.
+Drop your world’s invite/connection details in your crew’s Discord or group chat before the session.
+People will be eager to play; preparation removes the last-minute scramble.

-1. Each player launches Subnautica 2 and completes the first-launch tutorial.
-This creates their Nexus Core account.
+1. Each player launches Subnautica 2 and reaches the main menu.

-3. Share the server connection code in crew chat (or share the same one already shared yesterday, just confirm it’s still active).
+3. Share the invite/connection details in crew chat (or confirm yesterday’s are still active).

 IssueLikely causeFix

-Massive lag spikes for one playerRegion mismatch (server far from player)Switch server region via My Account (instant, world preserved)
+Massive lag spikes for one playerRegion mismatch (host far from player)Switch the hosted region via My Account (instant, world preserved)

 1. Check the Subnautica 2 troubleshooting guide for the specific error message

-2. Restart server from panel (90% of soft-corrupt states clear on restart)
+2. Restart the world from the panel (most soft-corrupt states clear on restart)

-3. If restart doesn’t help, restore from auto-snapshot (Supercraft takes one every 6h; you’ll have one from before whatever broke)
+3. If restart doesn’t help, restore from a backup (Supercraft takes automatic daily snapshots; you’ll have one from before whatever broke)

 Set difficulty for your crew